pasahe/Bayesian-spatio-temporal-analysis-of-COVID-19-in-Catalonia/README.md

 # Bayesian spatio-temporal analysis of COVID-19 in Catalonia

-In this repository can be found all of the work related to the manuscript under review "Bayesian spatio-temporal analysis of the COVID-19 pandemic in Catalonia", by Pau Satorra and Cristian Tebé.
+In this repository can be found all of the work related to the paper:

+Satorra, P., Tebé, C. Bayesian spatio-temporal analysis of the COVID-19 pandemic in Catalonia.
+Sci Rep 14, 4220 (2024). https://doi.org/10.1038/s41598-024-53527-w

 ## Content of this repository